 7. Florence Cathedral as a “State Church”

 Santa Maria del Fiore was paid for by the local Municipality because it was meant to become a “state church”.
-This is why the paintings, frescoes and portraits along the two side naves are part of a program to honour the people who played an important role in the Florentine life and used their talent for the good of the community.
+This is why the paintings, frescoes and portraits along the two side naves are part of a program to honor the people who played an important role in Florentine life and used their talent for the good of the community.

 8. Giotto couldn’t see the bell tower complete

-Even though built following a design by great artist Giotto, he could only see the first part of the famous Campanile complete.
+Even though built following a design by the great artist Giotto, he could only see the first part of the famous Campanile complete.